ntmoore/ntmoore.github.io/notes/lead_paint_cooking.md

 <img src="./food/lobster_blt.jpg">
 </figure>

- Although the photography is pretty good, about half of the recipies are served on old painted wood.
+ Although the photography is pretty good, about half of the recipes are served on old painted wood.
 It's apparent that the author has never gotten "that lecture" from an OB or a pediatrician.

 "Blackened Mahi mahi tacos with a side of 1968 Dutch Boy"